TAUFEEQ1/sales/README.md

 ## Background
 ### Front End
 Application files for the frontend are found in the directory sfront.<br>
-Main technologies involved here are the framework VueJs with the logic writter in typescript.<br>
+Main technologies involved here are the framework VueJs with the logic written in typescript.<br>
 Compiled assets for the client are available in the prod/dist folder.
 Any decent web server should be able to serve these.